mega-calibrator/DDC-for-CRT/README.md

 newAM's [monitorcontrol](https://github.com/newAM/monitorcontrol) API

 ## Hardware requirements
-your monitor must support [DDC/CI](https://web.archive.org/web/20230504201124/https://www.eevblog.com/forum/projects/i2c-over-cat5e-problem/?action=dlattach;attach=185318) ~ earliest models are from 1999, possibly 1998
+your monitor must support DDC/CI MCCS (see [ddcutil docs](https://www.ddcutil.com/mccs_background/) for clarification)

 you must use a native VGA connection (RAMDAC) or a VGA connection bridged by a displayport DAC